dshmul/CTF-writeups/BuckeyeCTF 2022/megaxord.md

 # Decoding the text

-I copied part of the text into an online decoding tool (www.dcode.fr/xor-cipher) with the automatic decoding option which helped me identify the XOR key as 58.
+I copied part of the text into an online decoding tool (www.dcode.fr/xor-cipher).
+I enabled the automatic decoding option and excuted the program, which helped me identify the XOR key as 58.

 I then decoded the whole text with this key.